Strig1/Discord-Bot/README.md

-# 2. Moderation
+# 2. Moderation Features:

 * Automatically monitors and enforces rules for:

-  * Prevents users from typing in all caps.
+  * Prevents user from using all caps.

-  * Blocks users from sending GIFs and images.
+  * Blocks user from sending GIFs and images.

-  * Issues warnings and times out users for 30 seconds if they violate these rules.
+  * Issues warnings and times out user for 30 seconds if they violate these rules.